The-AI-Alliance/dpk-alliance/data-processing-lib/src/data_processing/transform/pipelined_transform.md

 As pipelined transform is a type of transform it is using a configuration class to configure its execution.
 Because pipeline transform is a special type of transform, it is using a special [configuration implementation](pipeline_transform_configuration.py).
 The only parameters specified for a pipelined transforms is a list of transform configurations (specific for transform runtime).
+Here list can have both individual transform configuration or arrays of transform configurations.
+In the latter case transforms in sublist are considered to be a fork and are executed on the same data.
+After the fork completion, data produced by fork participants is merged, for example fork of two transforms each producing a single file will return 2 files.
 Configurations of the participating transforms are defined by the configurations of the transforms themselves.